abunchofnerds-25/ccollections/README.md

 ## 15. JSON Parser / Serializer / DOM - `cjson`

-JSON (JavaScript Object Notation) is a text format for structured data, widely used in web APIs and configuration files. `cjson` parses a JSON string into a tree of nodes held in memory (a DOM -- Document Object Model), lets you read and modify any node in the tree, and serialises the result back to a JSON string when you are done.
+JSON (JavaScript Object Notation) is a text format for structured data, widely used in web APIs and configuration files. `cjson` parses a JSON string into a tree of nodes held in memory (a DOM; Document Object Model), lets you read and modify any node in the tree, and serialises the result back to a JSON string when you are done.

 Two path macros, `cjson_get` and `cjson_set`, let you navigate the tree using a dot-separated path string like `"users.#0.name"` instead of chaining individual lookup calls by hand.